 All department majors must satisfy the university and appropriate school or college general education requirements.
 All mathematics courses may be used to meet the university’s general education breadth of study requirement in natural sciences and mathematics.

-All department majors may not take mathematical sciences or related area courses on a satisfactory/unsatisfactory basis.
+All department majors may not take mathematical and computer sciences courses on a satisfactory/unsatisfactory basis.
 Students considering graduate study should consult with their advisers about taking work on a satisfactory/unsatisfactory basis.

 All courses of the department presented to meet the degree requirements must be completed with a grade of C- or better.
 At least four courses numbered 3000 or above must be taken in residence.
-Students must have a 2.0 grade point average in the mathematical sciences courses completed.
+Students must have a 2.0 grade point average in the computer science courses completed.

 A minimum grade of C- is required to meet the prerequisite requirement for any course except with permission of the department.

 Students who are ready to begin their program with CMP SCI 2250 Programming and Data Structures, will be granted credit for CMP SCI 1250, Introduction to Computing, once they complete CMP SCI 2250 with a grade of C- or better.

 Note: Courses that are prerequisites for higher-level courses may not be taken for credit or quality points if the higher-level course has been satisfactorily completed.

 Students seeking to major in computer science are first designated as “pre-computer science majors” until they have completed CMP SCI 2750 or equivalent course.
 Upon successful completion of this course with a grade of C- or better, students will be allowed to declare computer science as their major.
 This course must be completed successfully within two attempts.

 Degree Requirements in Computer Science